![]() deutsches Glossar |

 RADIO-BASED TRAIN CONTROL

-RADIO BLOCK CENTER
+RADIO BLOCK CENTRE

 territory with radio-based train control.